A Counterfactual Explanation Framework for Retrieval Models: Introduction

 \section{Introduction}

-The requirement of transparency of AI models has made explainability crucial, and this applies to Information Retrieval (IR) models as well \cite{Anand}.
-The target audience plays a significant role in achieving explainability for an information retrieval model, as the units of explanation or questions may differ based on the end user.
-For instance, a healthcare specialist, who is a domain expert but not necessarily an information retrieval specialist, might want to understand the reasons behind a ranked suggestion produced by a retrieval model in terms of words used \cite{exs}.
+The requirement of transparency of Artificial Intelligence (AI) models has made explainability crucial, and this applies to Information Retrieval (IR) models as well \cite{Anand}.
+The target audience plays a significant role in achieving explainability for an IR model, as the units of explanation or questions may differ based on the end user.
+For instance, a healthcare specialist, who is a domain expert but not necessarily an IR specialist, might want to understand the reasons behind a ranked suggestion produced by a retrieval model in terms of words used \cite{exs}.
 On the other hand, an IR practitioner may be more interested in understanding whether different IR axioms are followed by a retrieval model or not \cite{bondarenko:2022:sigir:AxiomRetrievalIRAxioms}.

-This study focuses on the perspective of Information Retrieval (IR) practitioners.
-To be more specific, we introduce a counterfactual framework designed for information retrieval models, catering to the needs of IR practitioners.
-Existing literature in explainable IR (ExIR) addresses questions like why a particular document is relevant with respect to a query \cite{exs}, between a pair of documents why one document is more relevant to the query \cite{penha:2022:sigir:generatePointPair} compared to the other and why a list of documents relevant to a query \cite{IXS}.
+This study focuses on the perspective of IR practitioners.
+To be more specific, we introduce a counterfactual framework designed for retrieval models, catering to the needs of IR practitioners.
+Existing literature in explainable IR (ExIR) addressed questions like why a particular document is relevant with respect to a query \cite{exs}, between a pair of documents why one document is more relevant to the query \cite{penha:2022:sigir:generatePointPair} compared to the other and why a list of documents relevant to a query \cite{IXS}.
 Broadly speaking, all the above-mentioned questions mainly focus on explaining the relevance of a document or a list of documents from different perspectives.

 However, there is limited attention to explain the question like the absence of which words renders a document unfavorable to a retrieval model (i.e. not within top-K) remains unexplored.
 The above-mentioned explanation can give an idea to an IR practitioner about how to modify a retrieval model.
-For example, if it is observed that a retrieval model (e.g. especially neural network based retrieval models) does not favor documents because of not having words which are not so related to query topic then the setting of the retrieval model needs to be changed so that it gives more importance to the semantic similarity feature.
+For example, if it is observed that a retrieval model (e.g. especially neural IR models \cite{10.1145/3397271.3401280}) does not favor documents because of not having certain gender specific words then the setting of the retrieval model needs to be debiased.